CartoDB/documentation/app/content/spatial-extension-bq/sql-reference/data.md

 **Output**

-The resulting table has a column for the grid cell index and one column for each variable in `variables`, named with a prefix indicating the aggregation method used.
+The resulting table has all the input columns and one additional column for each variable in `variables`, named with a prefix indicating the aggregation method used.

 {{% customSelector %}}
 **Example**